TheGreatChaosCoder/TigerHacks2022/README.md

 # TigerHacks2022
 Our group project for the 2022 TigerHacks hackathon at the University of Missouri

-How to Run: python3 flaskmain.py
+How to Run:
+python3 flaskmain.py

+Use "python3 db.py" to regenerate data.sqlite